mbuerke/personal_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Risk Factors for suicidal ideation and behavior
+- Rumination and other thought processes
 - Emotion Regulation
-- Decision-making
-- Behavioral economics
+- Decision-making/ Behavioral economics
+- Use of technology to assess for suicidality

 # Education to show in About widget
 education: